-Shomari D. Hearn, CFP®, EA, holds the title of managing vice president, the first in the history of our firm.
-Though based in Palisades Hudson’s Fort Lauderdale, Florida headquarters, he regularly meets with clients across the United States and abroad.
+Shomari D. Hearn, CFP®, EA, became Palisades Hudson’s first-ever executive vice president and chief operating officer in 2023.
+Though based in the firm’s Fort Lauderdale, Florida headquarters, his client service and firmwide responsibilities regularly take him across the United States and abroad.

-As managing vice president, Shomari holds executive responsibility for all of the firm’s operations.
-His main focus is strategic initiatives, such as the Entertainment and Sports Team, which he oversees along with Vice President Eric Meermann.
-Shomari also continues to provide a wide range of services to our clients, including asset allocation programs, investment analyses, cash flow projections, retirement plans, tax strategies, income tax return preparation, accounting and estate administration.
+As EVP and COO, Shomari holds executive responsibility for all of the firm’s operations and for strategic initiatives such as the Entertainment and Sports Team, which he oversees along with Vice President Eric Meermann.
+Shomari also continues to provide a wide range of services to our clients, including asset allocation programs, investment analyses, cash flow projections, retirement plans, tax strategies, income tax planning and compliance, accounting and estate administration.

-Since moving to Florida more than a decade ago, Shomari has become an integral part of the city’s business community.
+Since moving to Florida two decades ago, Shomari has become an integral part of the city’s business community.
 He is active in the Greater Fort Lauderdale Chamber of Commerce, where he previously served on the Small Business Committee and the committee for the Chamber and the City of Fort Lauderdale’s Business First Initiative.
 Shomari is a graduate of the Chamber’s Leadership Fort Lauderdale program (Class XIII), and served as the curriculum chair for the program’s Class XVII.